rwblickhan/11ty-rwblickhan.org/logs/books-2022.md

 41. *Palaces for the People: How Social Infrastructure Can Help Fight Inequality, Polarization, and the Decline of Civic Life*, Eric Klinenberg
 42. *The Sandman Vol. 1: Preludes & Nocturnes*, Neil Gaiman, Sam Kieth, Mike Dringenberg, & Malcolm Jones III
 43. *The Light Ages: The Surprising Story of Medieval Science*, Seb Falk

+## Skimmed

+- *Building a Second Brain: A Proven Method to Organize Your Digital Life and Unlock Your Creative Potential*, Tiago Forte
+- *The Pragmatic Programmer 20th Anniversary Edition*, David Thomas & Andrew Hunt